Foreman College and Career Academy

 Foreman College and Career Academy formerly, Foreman High School), is a public four-year high school located in the Portage Park neighborhood of Chicago, Illinois, United States.
 Foreman is operated by the Chicago Public Schools district.
-Established in 1928, the school is named in the honor of a Chicago banker and civic leader, Edwin G. Foreman.
+Established in 1928, the school is named in the honor of a Chicago banker and civic leader, Edwin G. Foreman, the uncle of 1920s thrill killer Nathan Leopold.

 Curriculum

 Student services

 Foreman High School provides several programs for students with limited English proficiency, including: